babit25/plato_pizza/README.md

 •The Quarter, Month, and Day were extracted from the date column in the order table.
 The start of the hour was also extracted from the time column and am/pm was added to represent the Hours.

-• Measures was created to calculate the Average order value, distinct count of; orders, category, ingredients, and pizza_type
+• Measures were created to calculate the **Average order value, distinct count of; orders, category, ingredients, and pizza_type**

 # Preliminary Analysis